Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

-At late times the ejecta becomes transparent, entering a ``nebular'' phase in analogy with those observed starting months after normal supernovae.
-Uncertainties associated with the ejecta opacity become smaller as it dilutes.
-However, these are replaced by even larger uncertainties in calculating the nebular spectrum related to the increasing importance of deviations from local thermodynamical equilibrium (see Ref.~\cite{Jerkstrand17} for a review in the supernova context).
-Nevertheless, if one could measure the {\it bolometric} nebular emission, then (modulo a few possible caveats) it should faithfully track the radioactive decay input and thus would be sensitive to the ejecta composition.
-Given the small number of isotopes which contribute to the heating rate at late times, one might hope to detect the decay signatures of individual isotopes and their associated yields, in the way that the $^{56}$Ni to $^{56}$Co chain is observed in normal supernovae.
-As we shall discuss, these signatures could provide the elusive definitive proof that the heaviest nuclei in the universe are synthesized in NSM.
+At times after $\sim 10$~days, the ejecta becomes transparent, entering a ``nebular'' phase in analogy with those of supernovae, which are observed starting months after explosion.
+Although the uncertainties associated with the ejecta opacity become smaller as it dilutes, these are replaced by even larger uncertainties in calculating the nebular spectrum, due to the increasing importance of deviations from local thermodynamical equilibrium (see Ref.~\cite{Jerkstrand17} for a review in the supernova context).
+Nevertheless, if one could measure the \emph{bolometric} nebular emission, it should faithfully track the radioactive decay energy input.

+Table~I in the Supplemental Material (SM) lists \emph{all} 25 $r$-process isotopes with half-lives of $10-100$ days that can contribute to late-time heating.
+Given the small number of isotopes, one might hope to detect the decay signatures of individual isotopes and their associated yields, in the way that the $^{56}$Ni to $^{56}$Co chain is observed in normal supernovae.
+As we shall show, these signatures could provide useful diagnoses of the range of heavy nuclei that are produced or even the elusive definitive proof that the heaviest nuclei in the universe are synthesized in NSM.